e271828e/Flight.jl/docs/notes/design/framework_spec.md

-- **Termination and partial replay.** Replay ends at the recording's final frame, or earlier at `to_boundary = k` — the consumer of [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor)'s replay pointer — or earlier still under the ordinary policies: `t_end` and `stop_on` overrides bind for this replay exactly as at `run!` ([§10.6](#106-run-lifecycle-and-partial-advance)); a termination the recorded session hit through `stop_on` reproduces itself anyway, deterministically.
+- **Termination and partial replay.** Replay ends at the recording's final frame, or earlier at `to_boundary = k` — the consumer of [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor)'s replay pointer, defined as running **through the frame whose execution published boundary `k`**, so replay always halts at a frame top.
+For a grid boundary that is exactly at `k` (the frame that publishes one ends at it), and [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor)'s frame-entry pointer lands the same way; a localized `t*` boundary inside the frame is reproduced but not stoppable-at ([§8.4](#84-localization-mechanics)'s separation: the trace stays frame-indexed, boundaries are the reporting index) — or earlier still under the ordinary policies: `t_end` and `stop_on` overrides bind for this replay exactly as at `run!` ([§10.6](#106-run-lifecycle-and-partial-advance)); a termination the recorded session hit through `stop_on` reproduces itself anyway, deterministically.